-Ultrasonic cavitation energy meters have a calibration screw (CS) located on the top of the meter behind the receptacle for the ultrasonic probe.
-The location of the screw is shown on the drawing on the previous page.
-The SS and FS screws are disabled on the pb-500 meter.
-The procedure to calibrate the energy with this adjustment is as follows:
+Megasonic cavitation energy meters also have a frequency screw (CS) located on the inner-left of the meter.
+The location of the screw is shown on the drawing on page 15.
+The methodology is to have the screw turned counter-clockwise as much as possible while still being able to measure frequency.
+The procedure to calibrate the frequency of the meter with these adjustments is as follows:

-- 1. Turn the meter OFF. - 2.
-Plug the sensor probe to the meter and keep it out of the tank (without energy). - 3.
-Turn the meter ON. - 4.
+- 5. Turn the meter OFF. - 6.
+Plug the sensor probe to the meter and keep it out of the tank (without energy). - 7.
+Turn the meter ON. - 8.
 Wait for the capacitors to discharge (approximately 3-5 seconds).
 You can check by pressing START.
 If the number is not 0, then you need to wait some more.
 This is only needed when you turn on the meter.
-Place the probe in the middle of the tank, and make sure the ultrasonic tank is running. - 5.
-Turn CS clockwise all the way (this is a 15 or 25 turn pot).
-The buttons on the meter should be facing forward towards you, with the probe receptacle at the top. - 6.
-If you hit START, The instant energy reading (number on the right) should read 255 (in reality it is over 255). - 6.
-Turn CS counterclockwise until the energy being displayed is approximately 60 W/gal.
-You need to have the meter displaying instant energy (on the right).
-You will see the number start to go down after a number of turns.
-If the number being displayed is 0, then you went to far.
-You will have to turn CS clockwise to increase the energy reading. - 7.
-Measure the average energy of the entire tank by "walking" the probe for two minutes parallel to the tank bottom in a systematic fashion at the following 3 depths: 1" below the surface, mid-depth, and 1" above the tank bottom. - 8.
-Adjust CS until the average energy measured coincides with the watts/gallon of the tank.
+Press STOP, and place the probe in the middle of the tank, and make sure the ultrasonic tank is running. - 9.
+Press START, you should be now be reading energy (if not, please review Appendix C). - 10.
+Turn FS counter-clockwise all the way (this is a 15 or 25 turn pot).
+The buttons on the meter should be facing forward towards you, with the probe receptacle at the top. - 11.
+While the meter is counting (i.e. reading energy), press kHz to see the frequency.
+If the meter is displaying the frequency, then do nothing (for low frequency tanks, i.e. 40 kHz).
+If no frequency is displayed, turn FS clockwise until the frequency is displayed.
+If the frequency reading disappears at low energy readings, turn clockwise until the frequency is displayed. - 12.
+Turn clockwise /aturn.

-Appendix D. Operational Procedure
+Appendix E. Operational Procedure